Skip to main content

 Many people who are building a new home think “I’ve got this” but then when it comes down to the wire and the builder is hounding you for colour decisions, that’s when you start losing sleep, worrying that you’ve made the right decision.

-To help you out, we have a new build and the link to the exterior new build is on the page.
+To help you out, we have a new build and the link to the new build exterior package is on the page.

 If you have just finished a renovation or you are currently planning your new build and just found my website?
 Don’t read this post.
 It’s not fun when you realize you’ve made mistakes, as I’ve said in the past, ignorance is bliss.
 Read this post instead.